 President Buchanan responded by declaring war on Utah and preparing to send in the army.

 On Monday, September 1, 1857, Young met with Indian chiefs from Southern Utah and encouraged the Indians to harass the pioneers using the southern route, even suggesting they steal their cattle.
 The Fancher wagon train, with 140 men, women, and children heading from Arkansas to California was passing through Salt Lake City while that meeting was going on, yet they were able to re-provision and leave town without incident.
 The following Sunday, from his pulpit in Salt Lake, Young declared that Utah was no longer bound by the laws of the United States.
-By that time, the Fancher wagon train had stopped again at Cedar City, Utah.
+By that time, the Fancher wagon train had reached Cedar City, Utah.
 This time, Mormon merchants were told by church officials they would be excommunicated if they sold anything to the pioneers.

 Though he later claimed he’d acted without direction from Brigham Young, Isaac Haight, the president of the Cedar City stake (church) and highest church official in southern Utah, gathered the Danites (also variously called the Iron County Brigade and the Nauvoo Legion… basically, every able-bodied Mormon man and boy) and told them it was "the will of all in authority" to "kill part or all" of the Fancher party.
 Like Young, he enlisted the Indians in his plan.